Here are five of our original family of six

 In July of 1999, after Geri and Pocket had reached full size, Mama and Papa produced two more babies, this time a boy and a girl we named Nox and Nocturne.
 Seeing as gliders are nocturnal, night-related names seemed appropriate.

-Our glider family won't increase any further, since all the males were neutered.
+Our glider family didn't increase any further, since we had all of the males neutered.
 They didn't seem to mind, but it did make them hard to tell apart.
 Unneutered males have a distinctive bald spot in the middle of their foreheads, but that disappears when they are neutered.
 The picture at the top of this page was taken a month or two before Nox, the youngest male, was neutered, and his bald spot is visible if you look closely.
 He's on the right side of the box, nearest the bottom of the picture.

 GLIDING